sudiptakarmakar/PyBoggle/README.md

 [found: 9]
 ```

-You can pass your own list of words in a file as a dictionary as well.
+You can pass your own list of words in a file (each word in its own line) as a dictionary as well.
 Just pass the filename with flag `--dict-file`/`-d`:

 ```bash
 $ python3 src/boggle/app.py solve olqprzmxsdekgnuw -v -d data/dictionary/unix-words.txt